operationalsoftware/operational-core/docs/CONTRIBUTION_GUIDELINES.md

 When opening a PR:

 🔖 **PR Title**
-Prefix the title with `wip:` if the PR is still in progress (to prevent automatic merging).
+Prefix the title with `wip:` if the PR is still in progress.

 Format:
 `<type>: <short summary>`